Not all hunger is the same: hyperphagia is a key symptom of MC4R pathway impairment1

 Disturbance in Sexual Arousal: Spontaneous penile erections in males and sexual adverse reactions in females have occurred.
 Inform patients that these events may occur and instruct patients who have an erection lasting longer than 4 hours to seek emergency medical attention.

-Depression and Suicidal Ideation: Depression and suicidal ideation have occurred.
+Depression and Suicidal Ideation: Depression, suicidal ideation, and depressed mood have occurred.
 Monitor patients for new onset or worsening depression or suicidal thoughts or behaviors.
 Consider discontinuing IMCIVREE if patients experience suicidal thoughts or behaviors, or clinically significant or persistent depression symptoms occur.

 Hypersensitivity Reactions: Serious hypersensitivity reactions (e.g., anaphylaxis) have been reported.
 If suspected, advise patients to promptly seek medical attention and discontinue IMCIVREE.

-Skin Pigmentation and Darkening of Pre-existing Nevi: Generalized increased skin pigmentation and darkening of pre-existing nevi have occurred.
+Skin Hyperpigmentation, Darkening of Pre-existing Nevi, and Development of New Melanocytic Nevi: Generalized or focal increases in skin pigmentation, darkening of pre-existing nevi, development of new melanocytic nevi and increase in size of existing melanocytic nevi have occurred.
 Perform a full body skin examination prior to initiation and periodically during treatment to monitor pre-existing and new pigmentary lesions.

 Risk of Serious Adverse Reactions Due to Benzyl Alcohol Preservative in Neonates and Low Birth Weight Infants: IMCIVREE is not approved for use in neonates or infants.
 Serious and fatal adverse reactions including “gasping syndrome” can occur in neonates and low birth weight infants treated with benzyl alcohol-preserved drugs.